List of awards and nominations received by Post Malone

-American rapper and singer Post Malone is the recipient of multiple awards including three American Music Awards, ten Billboard Music Awards and a MTV Video Music Award.
+American musician Post Malone is the recipient of multiple awards including five American Music Awards, eleven Billboard Music Awards, six MTV Video Music Awards, seven iHeartRadio Music Awards and eighteen Grammy Awards nominations.

 Post Malone received his first Grammy Award nominations at the 61st annual ceremony, with "Rockstar" being nominated for both Record of the Year and Best Rap/Sung Performance while "Better Now" garnered a nomination in Best Pop Solo Performance.
 Additionally, his studio album Beerbongs & Bentleys nabbed a nomination for Album of the Year.
 At the 62nd annual ceremony, his collaboration with Swae Lee, "Sunflower", received nominations in categories such as Record of the Year and Best Pop Duo/Group Performance.